 Laissez aller votre imagination!
 Commençons par le matériel nécessaire: Et voici les étapes pour réaliser le bracelet: Bracelets.
 Bracelet à clous.
 Bracelet chainette/fil coton.
 You should all know by now that we are all about stacking bracelets on our wrists.

 The more, the better.
 In fact . . . the most, the best!
 With that being said, we’ll show you how to master a version of the ever so popular wrap bracelet.
 It’s so simple and addicting, you’ll soon be churning out these wristlets with your eyes closed.
 Clearly this arm party train isn’t stopping and it’s about time you get on board!
+You’ll need (for a double wrapped bracelet) :* Lengths will vary depending on the size of your wrist (see comments for suggestions).
+Fold the length of leather cording in half to form a loop.
+Place the ball chain along the leather cording with the end of the chain meeting the end of the wrap.
+Continue wrapping while checking it for fit around the wrist.
+When you have reached the end of the ball chain wrap the linen cording around the leather strands 2-3 more times.
 Bracelets perles/tresse.
 Bracelet tresse perlée.
-This bracelet made with brass beads woven together with black, dark brown, nude and rust brown wax cord and brass bell for closure. * Length is approx. 7.5 inches * I'd love to make custom size for you* lightweight and comfortable to wear.
+Bracelet fine tresse/perles.

 It’s been awhile since our last bracelet DIY.